- Contact Us

-Shows the package’s tracking number for Walmart, Shopify, Back Market, Amazon FBA, or eBay orders.
+Shows the package’s tracking number for Etsy, Walmart, Shopify, Back Market, Newegg, Amazon FBA, or eBay orders.
 This custom field is not yet available for Amazon MFN orders.

-eBay’s unique ID for the transaction.
+eBay's or Etsy's unique ID for the transaction.
 Different from IDs used by PayPal and other parties.

 For eBay sellers who use Selling Manager.
 Shows the sale record IDs from Selling Manager.
 Starts with the sale record ID for the entire order and is then followed by IDs for individual items, separated by commas.

 Displays MFN or FBA depending on whether the order is an MFN (Merchant Fulfilled Network) or FBA (Fulfillment by Amazon) order.
 MFN orders are orders you are responsible for fulfilling, while Amazon is responsible for FBA orders.

 The Amazon Standard Identification Number is a unique string of 10 letters and numbers identifying the product.
 If the item is a book, the International Standard Book Number (ISBN) will be used as the ASIN.
 ISBNs may contain up to 13 characters.

-The item ID on eBay or Back Market.
+The item ID on Etsy, eBay, Back Market, Newegg or Shopify.

 The item’s parent SKU.
 If the item only has one SKU, it will be assigned to this field.